zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#customresourcecolumndefinition">List&lt;Custom<wbr>Resource<wbr>Column<wbr>Definition<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}additionalPrinterColumns specifies additional columns returned in Table output.
+    <dd>additionalPrinterColumns specifies additional columns returned in Table output.
 See https://kubernetes.io/docs/reference/using-api/api-concepts/#receiving-resources-as-tables for details.
-If no columns are specified, a single column displaying the age of the custom resource is used.{{% /md %}}</dd>
+If no columns are specified, a single column displaying the age of the custom resource is used.</dd>

     <dt class="property-optional"
             title="Optional">